Edward Sidney Borradaile: Career

-The expedition
+Expedition

-In June 1874 Borradaile and his companion Permain set off with five horses from Palmerston, Darwin, via Pine Creek in the Northern Territory of Australia to explore the region around Port Essington.
-They were reported to be well equipped but turned down the offer of taking a Port Essington aboriginal guide.
+In June 1874, Borradaile and Thomas Permain, a surveyor, set off with five horses from Palmerston, Darwin, via Pine Creek in the Northern Territory of Australia to explore the region around Port Essington.
+They were reported to be well-equipped but turned down the offer of taking a Port Essington aboriginal guide.
 Their last communication was a telegram on 11 June from Pine Creek.